plurid/plurid/docs/CONTROL_SURFACE.md

 | `G` (one grab: the next drag orbits anywhere, then the page is a page again), Ctrl / ⌘ + wheel, a drag-zoom, two fingers on touch | `Escape`: from the revealed space the nearest page (grab mode ends too); docked on a spawned page, its parent; on a root, nothing |
 | `0` (fit) and the viewcube faces — a legitimate undock | `Home` from outside plane content (the first page); `onClose: 'parent'`; `space.frame` |
 | `space.reveal` `{ animate? }` · `useCamera().reveal()` · `handle.camera.reveal()` · the lens `reveal()` | `space.dock` `{ planeID?, animate? }` (that page, else the docked one, else the nearest) · `useCamera().dock(planeID?)` · `handle.camera.dock()` · the lens `dock()` |

+A DOCKED PAGE IS NOT A GRABBED SPACE (2026-09-13): every landing ends an armed grab — a link, the back chevron, the rail's cube, `Escape`, `space.dock`, `onClose: 'parent'`, a frame that fills the view — so `G` on the page that arrived is the door OUT again (it reveals the space) instead of a flag to switch off, and the page's next drag scrolls its prose rather than orbiting.
+The rule lives at the one camera commit (`commitCameraTarget`), so a host's own move obeys it too; a reveal never lands docked, so `G` still arms the grab there, and Space held (`grabHold`) is the key's own state, ended by its keyup.

 Observe it: `useCamera().docked` / `handle.camera.docked()` (the page's id, `''` off every page), `usePluridPlane().docked` / `.aside` / `.presentation` from inside a page, `pluridSelectors.space.getDockedPlaneID(state)`, `space.changed` kind `docked` (a navigation, for a host that syncs a title or an analytics page view), and ONE DOM attribute, `data-plurid-docked="<planeID>"` on the `PluridView` element — style your own chrome under the view with `[data-plurid-docked] .mine { opacity: 0 }`; chrome OUTSIDE the space toggles on the kind or the hook (`:has([data-plurid-docked])` works in CSS too).